rajanshahsa/CustomTextField/README.md

 ### 1. CocoaPods

-UIRainView is available through [CocoaPods](http://cocoapods.org).
+CustomTextField is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby